nwilson512/nwilson512.github.io/sample-works/clone-this-site-into-your-local-development-environment.md

 {{# It may not be necessary to run the installer from a cloned site #}}

-8. In your browser, run the statamic installer by navigating to:
+8. In your browser, run the Statamic installer by navigating to:

     ```
     http://your_site.test/installer.php